 1. James Madison University

 The ACME-accredited JMU MSN Nurse-Midwifery Concentration program will train students on advanced health assessment, health care policy, the role of an advanced practice nurse, and epidemiology and population assessment among other courses.
 This unusual program uses a special partnership with Shenandoah University to provide students with an MSN from JMU, and a post-graduate certificate in Nurse Midwifery from Shenandoah.
-Online nurse midwifery programs like the certified midwife programs at JMU are built to help a student become an invaluable asset to a hospital, and JMU’s emphasis on rural and underserved communities makes the nurse-midwifery MSN a valuable contribution to Appalachian life.
+Online nurse-midwifery programs like the certified midwife programs at JMU help a student become an invaluable asset to a hospital.
+JMU’s emphasis on rural and underserved communities makes the nurse-midwifery MSN a valuable contribution to Appalachian life.

 Format: Hybrid (partnership with Shenandoah University)